Energy Use & Generation

 Creating electricity by burning fossil fuels (gasoline, diesel, and natural gas) to power our homes and businesses, and using vehicles that run on these fuels generates greenhouse gases (GHGs).
 Electricity consumption in the City of Del Mar (residential and commercial) accounts for about 36% of GHG emissions.
 The City of Del Mar’s goal is to achieve a renewable energy supply, such as solar and wind, in order to reduce GHGs, while promoting energy efficiency in our homes and businesses.

 The City of Del Mar is pursuing a Community Choice Energy program (CCE) as an approach to increase renewable energy use for our businesses and residences.
 A CCE is a not-for-profit provider established by a city or group of cities to offer residents competitive rates on renewable energy such as wind and solar while continuing to operate within existing energy providers for delivery services.
 Watch this video to learn more.
 Many California cities have already created CCEs that provide residents with lower prices and a higher percentage of renewable energy.
 The City of Del Mar has committed to 100% clean energy by 2035.
 Establishing a CCE program is key to achieving this goal.

-Through the actions below, the City of Del Mar has formed the Clean Energy Alliance (CEA) joint powers authority with the Cities of Carlsbad and Solana Beach.
+Through the actions below, the City of Del Mar has formed the Clean Energy Alliance (CEA) Joint Powers Authority with the Cities of Carlsbad and Solana Beach.
 With these founding members and other potential partner agencies, CEA will create and implement a CCE program scheduled to provide energy to local customers beginning in May 2021.
 More information about the CEA, including CEA Board meeting agendas, materials, and minutes can be found on the CEA website at www.thecleanenergyalliance.org.